tp7/tp7.github.io/source/contents/articles/javascript-video-filtering/index.md

 ### The problem

 I've asked around and apparently I'm not the only one who thought about it, which means this time I might actually get more than one user.
-So I started studying the field and it appears that the most reasonable way of implementing this is a browser extension, written entirely in JavaScript.
+So I started researching the field and it appears that the most reasonable way of implementing this is a browser extension, written entirely in JavaScript.
 Most of the codebase could be shared between different extension versions for different browser, plus you could easily get into extension stores.

 The basic workflow of this extension is simple: find a *video* tag on the page, get frames from it and display them on a canvas placed on top of the video.
 There are questions about CORS and some sites still using Flash but those are not relevant for most cases.

 The real issue with this approach is the implementation language - JavaScript.
 The single reasonable alternative is [Google Chrome Native Client][5] which (surprisingly) works only in Chrome and Mozilla doesn't appear to have any plans of supporting it in the future.
 But this shouldn't be a problem, right?
 JavaScript is getting faster these days and a lot of programmers on the internet argue that it's the only language you ever need to write almost any kind of software.
-There are some great tools like sm.js, SIMD.js, WebGL and WebCL which could make your extension run only a little bit slower than native code.
+There are some great tools like asm.js, SIMD.js, WebGL and WebCL which could make your extension run only a little bit slower than native code.

 Well, not exactly.